 Simply moving houses in the same area is typically not a problem.
 Ex-spouses/partners are free to move where they choose as long as the child remains near the other parent.
 No permission from the court is necessary for this type of move.
 Florida law does, however, place restrictions on moving a child more than 50 miles from the other parent.

 A Move Over 50 Miles Does Require Legal Action

 You've been offered an exciting promotion and pay raise, or you want to move closer to an ailing family member.
 If you are co-parenting with a former spouse, the process may not be as simple as you hope.
 Florida law states that a parent cannot move more than 50 miles away from the other parent without his or her consent.
 If the other parent agrees to the move, the matter can be settled rather quickly.
 The details of the relocation and your custody agreement would be put into writing and submitted to the court.

 If, however, the other parent does not consent to the move, you may have to take him or her to court.
 Once a petition to relocate is filed, the other parent has 30 days to respond.
-During that 30 days, you may not move.
-However, the law allows for an expedited hearing within 90 days of the close of pleadings (the parent’s petition and the other parent’s objection to the petition).
+During those 30 days, you may not move.
+However, the law allows for an expedited hearing within 90 days of the close of pleadings (the parent's petition and the other parent's objection to the petition).

 Factors that Contribute to the Approval of a Relocation in Florida

 The Florida courts do not lean one way or the other in determining where a child should live.
 Every case is different and the main goal of the courts is to act in the best interest of the child or children.

 Typically, the decision will be based on a number of factors, including:

 - The child's preference (if the child is old enough to offer one)